Lázně Bohdaneč

 Lázně Bohdaneč (/cs/; until 1980 Bohdaneč) is a spa town in Pardubice District in the Pardubice Region of the Czech Republic.
-It has about 3,400 inhabitants.
+It has about 3,300 inhabitants.

 Etymology

 The name Bohdaneč is derived from the personal name Bohdanec (diminutive form of Bohdan), meaning "Bohdanec's".
 In the Middle Ages, the name Bohdanice was also used.
-In 1980, the name was changed to Lázně Bohdaneč ("Spa Bohdaneč").
+In 1980, the name was changed to Lázně Bohdaneč ('spa Bohdaneč').

 Geography

 Lázně Bohdaneč is located about 7 km northwest of Pardubice.
 It lies in the East Elbe Table, in the Polabí region.
 The streams Černská strouha and Rajská strouha flow through the municipal territory.

-Several fish ponds are located in the northern part of the territory.
-The largest of them is Bohdanečský, which is together with its surroundings protected as the Bohdanečský rybník National Nature Reserve.
+Several fishponds are located in the northern part of the territory.
+The largest of them is Bohdanečský rybník, which is together with its surroundings protected as the Bohdanečský rybník National Nature Reserve.

 History

 The first written mention of Bohdaneč is from 1264.
 In 1491, it was acquired by the Pernštejn family.
 During their rule, the greatest development occurred.
 The Pernštejns built the Opatovice Canal through the area to supply the large pond system and completely changed the character of the landscape.
 They also laid out today's floor plan of the town and founded four main streets.
 On the town square, Renaissance burgher houses and the new town hall were built.
 Most of these houses were destroyed by a large fire in 1772.
 The fire and subsequent cholera epidemics stopped the development of the town.

 Bohdaneč remained a small agricultural town until 1897, when the peat spa was founded.